iot-salzburg/panta_rhei/README.md

 #### Finally, we run the **demo applications** which can be used as starting point:

-Now, open new terminals to run the demo applications from the `panta_rhei` directory:
+Now, open new terminals to run the demo applications from the `client` directory:

     python3 demo_applications/demo_app1/demo_app1.py
     > INFO:PR Client Logger:init: Initialising Digital Twin Client with name: demo_app1